wtPLSQL/wtPLSQL/docs/demo/Table-Test.md

 * References (Foreign Key)
 * Check

-Typical unit testing (or white box testing) does not include the testing of constraints.
-In large part, these constraints are assumed to work without testing.
-Confirmation of continued function of these constraints is a reason to test them.
+Typical, these constraints are assumed to work without testing.
+Here we create a Test Runner to test the constraints on a table.

 ## Table with Constraints